jamesaucode/tsproj/README.md

 - ```yarn run start // Starts the server```
 - ```yarn run build // Compiles the TS code and build nextjs```
 - ```yarn run test // Run tests```

+---

+### This is a basic project to familiarize myself with Nextjs, writing Nodejs, user authentications and session management.